cityofaustin/vision-zero/editor/testing.md

 - paginate through search results
 - sort by various columns
 - Use column visibility settings menu (gear icon to right of pagination controls) to adjust column visibility
-- Veryify column visibility settings persist when page is refreshed
+- Verify column visibility settings persist when page is refreshed
 - sort indicator icon updates as sort column changes
 - Reset filters button appears when sort column is changed
 - Column sort setting is persisted when refresh page